 No number of calories, no customer service ratings, no same-day delivery guarantee, nothing.
 All they show is a woman running on the beach, or a group of friends laughing around the campfire, or an attractive couple stepping out of the nightclub.
 How can ads like that sell beer, cars or banking services?
 Because they make people feeeeel something!
 People make buying decisions with their hearts, not so much with their heads.

 Your logo, your website, your packaging, even your business card–these are all messengers of your brand.
 The style, colors, shapes and fonts leave no doubt about what is the character of your brand.
 Some brands are so intertwined with design that you cannot tell one from the other.
 Take Target, for example.
+Everything about the company–from the interior of their stores, to the packaging of their products, to their lovable mascot Bullseye–communicates the brand character in a beautiful, powerful way.
 When it’s time to create your logo, website or packaging, you need to write a design brief in way that will empower your designer to create a design that fairly represents your brand, your goals and your values.

 These are twelve critical pieces of information you need to consider when you write a design brief.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 Client Questionnaire Template for Logo Design Brief.
 [Updated and restructured as of 18/04/11] Have had a few requests to transplant my existing logo design client questionnaire into a post so here we are; the full set of questions available to you to use and modify as you see fit.

 Client / Client contact information: Name, phone number and email address for the person or the team on the client side.
 Project name and description: Example: "O Earth: New brand / new product pitch for P&G. " Prepared by: Name, phone number and email address for the person or team members who are responsible for the brief.
 1. Background / Overview: What's the big picture?
 This is where you introduce the project to the creative team.
 Example: P&G, is launching a new line of household cleaning products under the brand name, "O Earth".
 Our creative team has been assigned the lead product, "O Earth laundry detergent. " 2.
 Write a concise statement of the effect the ad should have on consumers. > Click to read: How to write objectives 3.
 The more precise and detailed the better.
 Psychographically we call this audience PRACTICAL ROMANTICS.
 4.